 A non-accredited investor is anyone making less than $200,000 annually (less than $300,000 including a spouse) with a total net worth of less than $1 million when their primary residence is excluded.

 FCA, the UK financial equity and debt crowdfunding regulator, name unaccredited backers restricted investors due to the restrains of their investment activity.

 To confirm the status of a “non-accredited investor, individuals have to claim that their investment portfolio doesn’t exceed 10% of their net assets.

 Concrete legislative requirements make the US and the UK crowdfunding markets appealing to business enthusiasts who want to work with non-accredited investors.

-Canadian requirements towards this category of investors are mostly general.
-An individual reporting under $1M of financial assets or $5M of net worth can be considered as a non-accredited investor and participate in property projects.
+Canadian requirements towards this category of investors are primarily general.
+An individual reporting under $1M of financial assets or $5M of net worth can be considered a non-accredited investor and participate in property projects.

-In Australia, professional investors are required to have a net worth of $2,5M and should register themselves to participate in investment deals.
+In Australia, professional investors must have a net worth of $2,5M and should register themselves to participate in investment deals.